 “A shortage of fuel?”

 “Yes, of course,” Goda said, pushing on a lever that increased the speed.
 The rattling grew along with the momentum.
-“The military has even resorted to mixing in vegetable oil to keep their motors running, so now there’s a shortage of that, too.
-We have your father to thank for a lot these days.”
+“The government has even resorted to mixing in plant oils to keep the motors running, but impure fuel wears at engines like nothing else, so now there’s a shortage of those, too.
+We have a lot to thank your father for these days.”

 Kanna furrowed her brow.
 “Do you people blame everything on my family?
 Is that how this works?
 I don’t even know what you’re talking about.
 We distilled spirits for generations.
 All we did was make people drunk and happy.
 That has nothing to do with this piece of junk we’re in right now.”